About Giving Voice and the benefits of singing

 Phew!
 That’s a lot of work!
 And, that’s the point.

-We know that it is not easy to live with Alzheimer’s, but singing can provide moments of joy, laughter, and the opportunity for friendship.
-For people living with Alzheimer’s or another form of dementia, Giving Voice Chorus is an opportunity to belong without judgment.
+For people living with Alzheimer’s or another form of dementia, (and their support partners), Giving Voice Chorus, or a chorus like ours, is an opportunity to belong without judgment.

-We know the impact that singing together has on people with Alzheimer’s, their care partners, their families, and our community, our dream is to see a Giving Voice style chorus in every community across the globe.
+We know the impact that singing together has on people with Alzheimer’s, their support partners, their families, and our community.

 In addition, to running our own choruses here in the Twin Cities and online, we support Alzheimer’s choruses all over the United States and choruses internationally by providing our toolkit to launch a new chorus and ongoing educational opportunities.